How to Collect Text Messages for Court (Without Altering Data)

 Informational only (no legal advice).
 Preservation-focused considerations for collecting text messages while maintaining evidentiary integrity.

 Text messages are frequently relied upon in civil disputes, employment matters, and insurance investigations.
-Because messaging data may change through routine device use, synchronization activity, or informal collection methods, early handling decisions can influence later evidentiary reliability.
+Because messaging data may change through routine device use, synchronization activity, or informal collection methods, initial handling decisions can influence later evidentiary reliability.

 This guide outlines preservation-first considerations for collecting text messages in a manner intended to reduce the risk of alteration to underlying data or metadata.
 It is informational in nature and does not provide legal advice, litigation strategy, or evidentiary conclusions.